GabrielaB3/Spots-Social-Media-Project/README.md

 ## Technologies and techniques used

-- Semantic HTML5 and CSS
+- HTML5 – Semantic and accessible markup
-- Flexbox
-- Positioning
-- BEM file structure
-- Responsive Design
+- CSS3 – Responsive layout styled using the BEM methodology
-- Media Queries
+- JavaScript (ES6+) – Modular, modern JavaScript
+- Webpack – Module bundling and asset management
+- NPM – Dependency and script management
+- REST API – Backend communication for user and card data
+- Fetch API – Asynchronous requests with Promises

 ## Link to project on GitHub Pages